-So, if you are thinking to create a system restore point now after a disastrous event, so that you can restore to it, it won’t make any sense and will only restore your Windows to the point where the disastrous event already happened.
+Note: Enabling system restore now will only start saving restore points from this moment on.
+If you perform a system restore after that, your Windows will be restored to the most recent saved point.
+Creating a system restore point now, after a disastrous event, will not help you recover to a state before the event.
+It will only restore your Windows to the point where the disastrous event already occurred.
 If you don’t have a system restore point, your best bet would be to reset Windows 11/10 to factory default.

-How to Enable System Restore in Windows 11/10
+Enable System Restore in Windows 11/10

-- Go to start menu.
+- Go to the Start menu.

 - Search for System and open it.
 (In Windows 11, directly search for “Advanced system settings” via Start and skip step 3.)

-- Click on System Protection tab.
+- Select the System Protection tab.

 - Select your system drive, usually the C: drive.

 - Select Turn on system protection.

 - Under Disk Space Usage, adjust the max usage to your preferred level.
 This is the amount of space that will be allocated for System Restore to create restore points.
 Set a comfortable amount of space that you can afford to spare.
 The more space you allow, the more restore points can be created.